News

 5. Optimise Your URL And Metadata

-Arguably one of the most obvious optimisation techniques for your blog article is to make sure your url and metadata are keyword rich, readable and descriptive.
-When specifying the url for your article make sure it’s readable and includes your chosen keywords.
-As previously mentioned with image names, it’s good practise to use "kebab-case" and replace all blank spaces with hyphens.
-When writing your metadata, it’s again important to include your keywords but also, make sure they are catchy and enticing for the user.
+Arguably one of the most obvious optimisation techniques for your blog article is to make sure your URL and metadata are keyword-rich, readable, and descriptive.
+When specifying the URL for your article, make sure it’s readable and includes your chosen keywords.
+As previously mentioned with image names, it’s good practice to use "kebab-case" and replace all blank spaces with hyphens.
+When writing your metadata, it’s again important to include your keywords but also make sure they are catchy and enticing for the user.
 Remember, your metadata is typically what your users will see within the search results.

-Pro Tip: The Meta Title should between 50-60 characters and the Meta Description should be between 120-158 characters.
+Pro Tip: The Meta Title should be between 50-60 characters, and the Meta Description should be between 120-158 characters.

 Conclusion

-Here at Jacit we're quickly becoming one of the leading suppliers of automotive and car leasing websites within the UK, and if you'd like more information about the services we provide, please take a look around our website or get in touch.
-We're always happy to have a friendly chat and share our advice.
+Here at Jacit, we’re quickly becoming one of the leading suppliers of automotive and car leasing websites within the UK.
+If you’d like more information about the services we provide, please take a look around our website or get in touch.
+We’re always happy to have a friendly chat and share our advice.